 The Crimson Arts Board presents its musical favorites of the year, from "Lemonade" to "A Moon Shaped Pool."

 The Harvard Crimson reached out to its readers to rank 2016's best films, music, books, TV shows, campus theater productions, and more.

-The Crimson Arts board presents its cinematic favorites of the year, from "The Grand Budapest Hotel" to "X-Men: Days of Future Past."
+The Crimson Arts Board presents its cinematic favorites of the year, from "The Big Short" to "Sausage Party."